WebediaGaming/react-nexus/README.md

 Here's how you would do it using React Nexus:

-- Define a root component using `@root(createNexus)`. `createNexus` returns a `Promise` for an object mapping to instances of [Nexus Flux](https://github.com/elierotenberg/nexus-flux) clients.
+- Define a root component using `@root(createNexus)`. `createNexus` returns an object mapping to instances of [Nexus Flux](https://github.com/elierotenberg/nexus-flux) clients.
 Each of these instances abstracts an asynchronous data backend.

 - Define components using `@component(getNexusBindings)`. `getNexusBindings` returns an object mapping flux stores to props keys.